melezhik/swat/README.md

     }
     HELLO SWAT

-Multiline expressions are only allowable for perl expressions and generators
+Multiline expressions are only allowable for perl expressions and generators.

 ### Generators and Perl Expressions Scope